alibaba/formily/packages/react/docs/guide/concept.md

 Protocol-driven rendering is the most expensive part of @formily/react, but after learning it, the benefits it brings to the business are also very high.
 A total of 4 core concepts need to be understood:

--Schema
+- Schema
--Recursive rendering
+- Recursive rendering
--Protocol binding
+- Protocol binding
--Three development modes
+- Three development modes

 ### Schema